glFusion/weather/README.md

 #### APIXU
 http://apixu.com has been added in version 1.0.4 and offers a free API with up to 5000 requests per month.

+## Administration
+There is no administration interface provided other than a link to purge the cache.